| "My lord?" The voice

 girl and not the sort to be late."

 Eö sighed.
-At this moment his only concern was to ensure
+His first concern was to ensure that the crockery

-that the best crockery and silverware were scrubbed ready for
+and silverware were cleaned, ready for the banquet that night.

 "Feärwen," he called to one of the serving ellith.